AusTrakka/austrakka-docs/docs/AusTrakka CLI/CLI-disabling.md

 If a sample record has already been used in an analysis and appears in a phylogenetic tree view, and is then disabled, it will be redacted from any trees in which it appears.
 The node name in the tree will be replaced with "Redacted" and no metadata will be accessible.
 The tree itself will only be regenerated when a new analysis is run, so you will need to contact the project lead or analysts to request this.

 Note that you cannot re-upload metadata to a disabled Seq_ID.
 You must first re-enable it, or have it completely purged by an admin.
-This is to avoid disabled metadata values being accidentally and silently re-enabled by a subsequent upload.
+This is to avoid disabled metadata values being accidentally re-enabled by a subsequent upload.

 ## Replacing incorrect sequence files

-If you do not want to remove all data associated with a Seq_ID, but have uploaded the wrong sequence files, you can simply replace them with the correct files by uploading to the same Seq_ID.
-Use the `--force` by running, for instance (for paired-end Illumina data):
+If you do not want to remove all data associated with a Seq_ID, but have uploaded the wrong sequence files, you can simply replace them with the correct files by uploading to the same Seq_ID using the `--force` flag.
+For instance, for paired-end Illumina data, run:
 ```
-austrakka sequence add fastq-ill-pe <files.csv> --force
+austrakka sequence add fastq-ill-pe --force <files.csv>
 ```

 This will disable the original sequence files and replace them with the new files.
 If you need the original files to be completely purged from the servers, please contact an administrator as described above.